 - A federally-qualified high deductible health plan (HDHP)

-- A Student Health Insurance Plan (SHIP) offered in Massachusetts or another state
+- A Student Health Insurance Plan (SHIP) that is only offered in Massachusetts

 - A tribal or Indian Health Service plan